Harriethw/home-phone/notes/how_to.md

 ### Knowledge

 - These instructions should hopefully be beginner-friendly, but if you have a very basic grasp of these it will be a lot easier:
   - a little bit of an understanding of [command line interfaces](https://www.freecodecamp.org/news/command-line-for-beginners/)
-   - a basic mental model of what a server is and how they talk to each other
+  - a basic mental model of what a server is and how they computers talk to each other

 I am a complete novice so if I can do it you can too!

 ### Time